CounterpartyXCP/Documentation/Developers/API.md

 ###General Format

+####JSON-RPC

 All requests must have POST data that is JSON encoded.
 Here's an example of the POST data for a valid API request:

     {
       "method": "get_sends",